zeeman-effect/maiar-ai/website/docs/04-core-utilities/runtime.md

 # Runtime

 The Runtime is the core building block of Maiar's plugin system.
-It manages the execution of plugins, handles the event queue, and provides essential operations for plugins to interact with the LLM and memory services.
+It manages the execution of plugins, handles the event queue, and provides essential operations for plugins to interact with the model and memory services.

 ## Creating a Runtime